 What it does…?

-Login to the machine over ssh, as as root, issue the reset command;
+Once a raspberry Pi is booted from the modified image, you can login to the machine over ssh, as root, issue the reset command;

 And if you wait 10 minutes or so… It will replace the

 pristine copy of raspbian (and enabled ssh access at the same time), and you will